-- AρρEEARS offers a simple and efficient way to access SRTM and ASTER data.
+- AppEEARS offers a simple and efficient way to access SRTM and ASTER data.

 SRTM from Earthdata Search

-These data were acquired in 2000 and are in HGT format, which can be opened in most Geographic Information Systems (GIS), such as ArcGIS or QGIS.
+These data were acquired in 2000 and are in raw format (with the ".hgt" file extension), which can be opened in most Geographic Information Systems (GIS), such as ArcGIS or QGIS.
 Data are also customizable to GeoTIFF.